Counseling Degrees & Licenses in California

 ---|---|---|

-CADTP issues a Substance Use Disorder (SUD) Counselor certification.
-The requirements are:
+CADTP issues registered Substance Use Disorder Certified Counselors (SUDCC).
+The requirements for certification are:

-CADT-II requires 6,000 hours of work experience or a bachelor’s in behavioral science or allied mental health profession and 4,000 hours of work experience.
-CADT-III requires a bachelor’s in behavioral science or allied mental health profession and 4,000 hours of work experience.
-LAADC certificate candidates must meet the RADT and CADT requirements, in addition to having:
+CADC-II has the same requirements of CADC-I, along with 6,000 hours of supervised work experience (including 255 practicum hours).
+CADC-III requires a bachelor’s in behavioral science or allied mental health profession and 4,000 hours of supervised work experience (including 255 practicum hours).
+The application review fee is $165 for members and $310 for non-members for CADC-II and III.
+LAADC certificate candidates must meet the RADT and CADC requirements, in addition to having:

-CADPT SUD counselors who have full certification are required to recertify bi-annually by submitting the following:
+CADPT SUDCCs who have full certification are required to recertify bi-annually by submitting the following:

-CCAPP renewals are due every two years.
+CCAPP renewals for CADCs (all levels) and LAADACs are due every two years.
+Renewals for RADTs are yearly.
 Requirements to renew include the following:

 |